Today, physician assistants have not only career prospects but also a high credit of trust.

-3) Do not try to guess the correct answers for behavioral questions — An interview is not a school test with only one right option.
+3. Do not try to guess the correct answers for behavioural questions — An interview is not a school test with only one right option.
 The recruiter wants to understand the personality of the candidate, their tactics, and their plan of action in certain situations.
 Therefore, rely on your own experience and principles instead of guessing what they want to hear from you.

 6 Physician Assistant Interview Questions and Answers